State Bar of California

-In recognition of the integrity of our educational program, the Committee of Bar Examiners of the State Bar of California granted Lincoln Law School of Sacramento accreditation in 1978.
+In recognition of the integrity of our educational program, the Committee of Bar Examiners of the State Bar of California granted Lincoln Law School of Sacramento provisional accreditation in 1978 and full accreditation in 1981.
+The Committee of Bar Examiners of the State Bar of California is the degree-granting authority to which Lincoln Law School of Sacramento may issue the degree of Juris Doctor (J.D.).
 To become accredited, a law school must establish that its paramount objective is to provide a sound legal education.

-An accredited law school is also one that meets specific standards set by the Committee of Bar Examiners of the State Bar of California, including:
+An accredited law school is one that has met specific standards set by the Committee of Bar Examiners of the State Bar of California.

 Admission to Practice in California

-Information related to admission to practice in California can be found at the State Bar of California website, (www.calbar.ca.gov/admissions).
-Additional information regarding admission to practice in California may also be obtained from the Committee of Bar Examiners, 180 Howard Street, San Francisco, CA 94105-I639.
+Information related to admission to practice in California can be found at the State Bar of California website: http://www.calbar.ca.gov/Admissions

 Practice in States Other Than California

-Study at, or graduation from, Lincoln Law school may not qualify a student to take the Bar Examination or be admitted to practice law in jurisdictions other than California.
+Study at, or graduation from, Lincoln Law School of Sacramento may not qualify a student to take the Bar Examination or be admitted to practice law in jurisdictions other than California.
 A student who intends to seek admission to practice law outside of California should contact the admitting authority in that jurisdiction for information regarding its education and admission requirements.

-Details about each state’s requirements can be found in the publication entitled, “Comprehensive Guide to Bar Admission Requirements,” compiled by the National Conference of Bar Examiners, or by contacting the admitting authority of each state.
+Details about each state’s requirements can be found in the publication entitled, “Comprehensive Guide to Bar Admission Requirements,” compiled by the National Conference of Bar Examiners and found at http://www.ncbex.org/ or by contacting the admitting authority of each state.
 Please keep in mind states may change their requirements from year to year.

 Equality of opportunity in legal education is provided by Lincoln Law School in admission and retention of students and hiring, retention, and promotion of faculty without discrimination or segregation on the grounds of race, color, religion, national origin, sex, age, marital status, or sexual orientation, except insofar as such action is protected by the Constitution of the State of California.